azoth-lang/azoth.language.reference/src/struct-initializers.md

 let y = Example.named();
 ```

-Like constructors, initializers have an implicit self parameter.
-However, this parameter is passed
+Like constructors, initializers have a self parameter.
+However, this parameter is passed `ref mut
-`ref var self` so no copying or initialization is necessary to invoke the initializer.
+self` so no copying or initialization is necessary to invoke the initializer.

-**TODO:** This is an example where the distinction between `var` and `mut` may make sense on struct
-types.
-It might make sense to have the parameter type be `ref mut self` so you can mutate self, but
-not assign it a new value.
-However, C# allows assignment to `this` in struct constructors.

 ## Default Initializers